nogur9/psychotherapy_lab/README.md

 - Maximum file size depends on your deployment platform
 - Processing time scales with audio length and number of segments
-- Currently supports MP3 format only
+- Input supports MP3 format, output is WAV format for better compatibility

 ## Contributing